Hedgehog-Technologies/ht_mlotool/docs/definitions.md

 ### MLO

-The commonly accepted acronym for building interiors that peds are able to walk directly in and out of.
+The commonly accepted acronym for building interiors in GTAV that peds are able to walk directly in and out of.

 ### Portal